Open-channel flow

 In fluid mechanics and hydraulics, open-channel flow is a type of liquid flow within a conduit with a free surface, known as a channel.
 The other type of flow within a conduit is pipe flow.
-These two types of flow are similar in many ways but differ in one important respect: open-channel flow has a free surface, whereas pipe flow does not.
+These two types of flow are similar in many ways but differ in one important respect: open-channel flow has a free surface, whereas pipe flow does not, resulting in flow dominated by gravity but not hydraulic pressure.

 Classifications of flow

 Open-channel flow can be classified and described in various ways based on the change in flow depth with respect to time and space.
 The fundamental types of flow dealt with in open-channel hydraulics are: